paragg11/learning-python/28 JUNE 2022/README.md

 ## DOUBTS

-- Implementation in progress, need to advanced doc for more information.
+- Implementation in progress, need to read advanced doc for more information.

 ## LINKS